 Address input bus operations are used to input the memory address.
-Three bus cycles are required to input the addresses for the 128-Mbit and 256-Mbit devices and four bus cycles are required to input the addresses for the 512-Mbit and 1-Gbit devices (refer to Table 6 and Table 7, Address Insertion).
+Four bus cycles are required to input the addresses for the 512-Mbit devices (refer to Table 6 and Table 7, Address Insertion).

 The addresses are accepted when Chip Enable is Low, Address Latch Enable is High, Command Latch Enable is Low and Read Enable is High.
 They are latched on the rising edge of the Write Enable signal.
 Only I/O0 to I/O7 are used to input addresses.